 We are over reliant on the London economy to provide employment opportunities for our area.
-Wages are, on average, a third higher in London than locally
+Wages are, on average, a third higher in London than locally of low skills, along the coast and in Crawley and Croydon.
+The percentage of the population with a degree level (or equivalent) qualification is twice as high in Epsom than in Shoreham

 This places pressure on our transport infrastructure which wasn't designed for this level of commuter travel.
-10% of our working age population travel to London each day for work not growing.
-Employment in small and medium businesses in our area is 10% lower than compared to the best performing LEPs
+10% of our working age population travel to London each day for work